 Our Profile - Solearth Ecological Architecture.

 Solearth Ecological Architecture, founded in 1998, is a professional architecture practice at the forefront of innovative sustainable design in Ireland.
-Solearth are members of the RIAI and RIBA with offices in central Dublin.
+Solearth are registered architects of the RIAI and members of the RIBA with offices in central Dublin.
 We have projects throughout the island of Ireland as well as South East Asia and work in the UK and Germany also.

 Solearth Ltd is a collaborative partnership between Brian O’Brien and Mike Haslam, two architects who are passionate about ecology and architecture.
-They believe that a concern for nature and sustainability - as the key influencers of architectural design - offers the opportunity to improve lives, provide a professional, future-proofed service to clients and can advance architecture itself.
+We believe that a concern for nature and sustainability - as the key influencers of architectural design - offers the opportunity to improve lives, provide a professional, future-proofed service to clients and as such can advance architecture itself.

 Environmental sustainability is the core of our philosophy and our success since 1998 is illustrated, not just in peer recognition through awards but also, and more importantly, through user and client satisfaction.

-Our view of sustainability is that it is both deep (energy performance and Co2 emissions) and broad (resourceful in terms of materials, water, habitat, wildlife, transport, food, waste etc) and that basing our design on the opportunities and challenges that approaching a design in this way offers, brings lasting value, delight and healthiness to our clients, users and the public.
+Our view of sustainability is that it is both deep (energy performance and CO2 emissions) and broad (resourceful in terms of materials, water, habitat, wildlife, transport, food, waste etc), and that basing our solutions on a deep understanding of nature and science offers lasting value, delight and healthiness to our clients, users and the public.

 Over the years we have realised buidings that are exemplary and ground breaking in many of the ways that are the very definition of ecological design and sustainability;